maheshrentla/mahesh164/README.md

 - 👋 Hi, I’m @mahesh116
-- 👀 I’m interested in to projects
+- 👀 I’m interested work in projects
-- 🌱 I’m currently learning
+- 🌱 I’m currently working in a MNC
 - 💞️ I’m looking to collaborate on basic level projects
 - 📫 How to reach me @ maheshrentla@gamil.com